sesam-io/tripletex-connector/README.md

 The following varibles need to be configured:

-`base_url` and `token` (used by the special tripletexlogin.py in connector-cli), see https://developer.tripletex.no/docs/documentation/getting-started/1-creating-a-test-account/
+`base_url` and `token` (used by the special tripletexlogin.py in connector-cli - only if refreshing tokens in connector deployer), see https://developer.tripletex.no/docs/documentation/getting-started/1-creating-a-test-account/

 ## Setting up Webhooks